loveencounterflow/gaps-and-islands/inputs/coffeescript-infinite-proxies.md

 * `webdiscus/ansis` also enables stuff like `ansis.underlin.hex('#5afb33').underline"text"` which we will not discuss here.

-* The proxy as shown below uses a variable `stack` to record all property accesses on the proxy;
+* The proxy as shown below uses a state variable `stack` to record all property accesses on the proxy.

-* it returns (essentially) itself (i.e. property access on this proxy returns the same proxy).
+* The proxy returns (essentially) itself (i.e. property access on this proxy returns the same proxy).

-* Since the 'target' (viewpoint of the proxy) respectively the 'base' (viewpoint of the user) is a function, the property chain can be ended at any point and arguments can be added, so `p.bold.red 'x'` accesses `bold` (stack is `[ 'bold', ]`), then `red` (stack is `[ 'bold', 'red', ]`), and finally calls the base with argument `'x'`.
+* Since the 'target' (viewpoint of the proxy)—respectively, the 'base' (viewpoint of the user)—is a function, the property chain can be ended at any point and arguments to a function call can be added, so `p.bold.red 'x'` accesses `bold` (stack is `[ 'bold', ]`), then `red` (stack is `[ 'bold', 'red', ]`), and finally calls the base with argument `'x'`.

+* The base function is to be provided by the user according to intended purposes; it can handle the stack as seen fit.
+A more complete implementation would probably provide the stack as additional argument or make it accessible by similar means.

-* The base will pop all names from the stack, decide (in the real world) what ANSI codes to use to implement the desired styles, or else (in this demo) just report the stacked names in the output.
+* The base shown in this demo will pop all names from the stack; in a real world application it could then interpolate ANSI codes to implement the desired styles.
+In the demo, we just report the stacked names in the output.

 ```coffee
 #===========================================================================================================